WebSoftAgency/NoviSecurity/README.md

 About
 =========

- Сomponent вemonstration work with secret pins.
+ Сomponent demonstration work with secret pins.
 Requests pin when the native platform pulls the application into the background.

 Installisation
 =========